 A QSL COMPLETES A QSO: Expeditions have become expensive adventures supported by the operators and donations from vendors, clubs and individuals.
 QSLing is an expensive and time consuming final event that provides the hunter with a confirmation of a desired QSO.
 The QSL should have the Call and details related to the specific QTH and operation (Country, zone, grid square, Lat.& long., lighthouse, park, castle, etc.) imprinted on the card or sticker used to indicate the QSO information.
 For valid island operations and for approval for awards, the name of the island is required to identify the island group and should be printed (not handwritten) to conform to IOTA rules.
 It is always exciting to receive a needed QSL that documents your contact and be able to display it for others to see.

 The ARRL’s new program, Logbook of the World (LOTW) is being used by many hams and if you participate, it identifies valid QSOs that may count for DXCC.
-IOTA Ltd. has developed a paperless QSL confirmation program that allows you to use the system to apply for IOTA awards.
+IOTA now has an agreement with Clublog to develop a paperless QSL confirmation program that allows you to use the system to apply for IOTA awards.
 These cost saving programs will not provide a QSL or assist in supporting expeditions but will help expedite acquisition of awards.